mamba-org/rattler-server/README.md

 }
 ```

-The server will reply with the solved, topologically sorted dependencies for that environment, e.g.:
+If successful, the server will reply a HTTP 200 Response with the solved, topologically sorted dependencies for that environment as JSON, e.g.:

 ```json5
 {